 Not sure how much sleep your child should get or how to wrangle them to bed on time?
 Check out our age-appropriate tips below:

-The National Institute of Health identified adolescents and young adults (age 12-25 years) as a population at high risk for problem sleepiness with particularly serious consequences.
+The National Institutes of Health identified adolescents and young adults (age 12 to 25 years) as a population at high-risk for problem sleepiness with particularly serious consequences.
 The most troubling consequences for this demographic are injuries and deaths related to lapses in attention and delayed responses at critical times, such as driving.
-Discuss with your teen the importance of getting a full night of rest and the potential consequences of engaging in activities while tired.
-Remind adolescents and teens that no amount of energy drinks or vitamins replaces sleep.
-Lastly, offer yourself as a resource who can provide rides at a phone calls' notice.
-Instilling responsible driving habits early on will help your child make positive choices involving distracted, sleepy, or inebriated driving in the future.
+Lastly, offer yourself as a resource who can provide rides at a phone call’s notice.

 5 Tips for a Healthy Pregnancy